 Apache Lucene is a high-performance, full-featured text search engine written entirely in Java.
 OWLIM-SE supports full text search capabilities using Lucene with a variety of indexing options and the ability to simultaneously use multiple, differently configured indices in the same query.

 In order to use Lucene full-text search in OWLIM-SE a Lucene index must first be computed.
-Before being created, each index can be parameterised in a number of ways using SPARQL ASK queries.
+Before being created, each index can be parameterised in a number of ways using SPARQL 'control' updates.
 This provides the ability to:

 In order to use the indexing behaviour of Lucene, a text document must be created for each node in the RDF graph to be indexed.
 This text document is called the 'RDF molecule' and is made up of other nodes reachable via the predicates that connect nodes to each other.
 Once a molecule has been created for each node, Lucene creates an index over these molecules.
 During search (query answering) Lucene identifies the matching molecules and OWLIM uses the associated nodes as variables substitutions when evaluating the enclosing SPARQL query.